yashbabhulkar1729-del/FarazAI-/README.md

-# 📖 Poet's Pad — Android App
+# 📖 FarazAI— Android App

 > *A creative space designed for writers, poets, and thinkers.*